Many people find themselves eating late at night, even when they are not hungry.

 A 2013 study looked at the relationship between food and impulsivity.
 Study participants were people with overweight or obesity who either had BED or didn’t have the condition.
 Results showed that the mere sight of food can act as a trigger for the body’s reward and disinhibition responses.
 Researchers observed this happened more often in participants who had BED. (

 Having a meal plan can also reduce any anxiety about how much you are eating and help you spread your food throughout the day, keeping hunger at bay.

 Planning your meals and snacks can help manage your food intake and stave off hunger.

-If you think you may have nighttime eating syndrome or binge eating disorder, then you may want to seek professional help.
+If you think you may have nighttime eating syndrome or binge eating disorder, you may want to speak with a doctor.

-A professional can help you identify your triggers and implement a treatment plan.
+If needed, they can refer you to a mental health professional who can help you identify your triggers and implement a treatment plan.